sethvs/sthVault/docs/en-us/New-sthVault.md

 ### -VaultFilePath
 Specifies the vault file path.

-This parameter allows you to create vault file in the location other then the  **Vaults** folder in the module's directory.
+This parameter allows you to create vault file in an alternate location.

 Value should contain path and file name with .xml extension.